Skip to main content

 Every individual’s experience of living and growing up with spina bifida is unique to them, just like every case of spina bifida is different and unique.
 For example, I didn’t need a shunt at birth, while many children born with spina bifida rely on them.
 A shunt helps drain fluid from the brain and protects it.

 On the other hand, while some of my friends with spina bifida walk freely or use crutches, I primarily use a wheelchair.
-However, that hasn’t stopped me from leading a very active life that has included sports, scuba diving, and more.
+However, that hasn’t stopped me from leading a very active life, including sports, scuba diving, and more.

 brendan wheelchair softball